20 Best Things to Do in Trier, Germany

 The Trier Tourist Office offers various excursions to explore the river, ranging from tours around Trier to luxurious river cruises at different times of the day.

-Go on a simple boat excursion across the river or indulge in an opulent moonlit dinner on an evening cruise!
+Go on a simple boat excursion across the Moselle or indulge in an opulent moonlit dinner on an evening cruise!

 Taste the Famous Riesling Wine of the Moselle Valley